mastindersingh/yoga/README.md

-## Green Yoga
+## Splunk SRE

-Marketing website for a non-profit splunk
+Marketing website for a non-profit